herv/lildebi/README.md

 Requirements
 ============
 * Android 2.1 or higher.
-* busybox executable. lildebi app does not include busybox executable anymore but still depends on it.
+* Busybox executable.
+Lil' Debi app no longer includes busybox executable but still depends on it.
-You so need to install busybox by your own for example with help of the installer https://f-droid.org/packages/ru.meefik.busybox/
+You so need to install Busybox by your own for example with help of the installer https://f-droid.org/packages/ru.meefik.busybox/